 And again, on paper, their Orbital Strike is great, as it provides a large blast radius and can clear out a Reactor Site with no problem.
 But enemies can easily escape the damage zone, given how much notice they have (combining both the visual and audio cues).

-When weighed up against other Ultimates that cost 6 Points (like Raze's and Reyna's) there really isn’t any competition.
-While Brimstone is great when you have a cast of Agents to support him (in fact, he's an integral part of most competitive lineups), on the whole, the Controller Agent doesn't bring as much to the table as some others in his class.
+When weighed up against other Ultimates that cost 7 Points (like Raze’s and Sage’s) there really isn’t any competition.
+While Brimstone is great when you have a cast of Agents to support him, on the whole, the Controller Agent doesn’t bring as much to the table as some others in his class.

 Phoenix is a gung-ho Agent who is ideal to use if you’re often the ‘Entry Fragger’ for your team.
 Blaze can divide a portion of a map in two while obscuring the enemy’s sight, whereas Hot Hands will give you a fireball that spreads on impact.